 Your body has a system called the endocannabinoid system (every cannabis system was required to have a long and complex name).
 It has two main sets of receptors: CB1 and CB2.
 There are a ton of different receptors, and as a whole they determine a lot about your waking experience.
 Your mood, energy level, hunger, happiness any many other areas are all affected by this system.
 It’s a very important system.

 The first set of receptors are located mostly in your central nervous system and brain.
 This CB1 receptor mostly deals with the psychoactive effects.
-Delta-9 hits this set of receptors HARD.
+Delta-9 affects this set of receptors in a strong fashion.
 That’s why you might feel groggy, disoriented, and even paranoid after using cannabis.
 Delta-8, by contrast, also binds to the CB1 receptor, but in a very different way.
-This difference leads to far less psychoactivity, making it reportedly much easier to concentrate and stay engaged.
+This difference leads to less psychoactivity, making it reportedly easier to concentrate and stay engaged.
 Delta-8 also interacts with the CB2 receptors, which mostly sit inside your organs.
 Together these receptors interact with Delta-8 THC and reportedly lead to a more calming high overall.

 Why medical applications favor Delta-8 THC

-The biggest advantage of Delta-8 is a lower potency.
-Lower potency leads to lower psychoactivity.
-Studies have suggested that high doses of Delta-8 cause significantly less anxiety and paranoia than cannabis.
-The research seems to show that Delta-8 produces roughly 50 to 75 percent of the psychoactive effects.
+The biggest advantage of Delta-8 is a reported lower potency.
+Lower potency is thought to lead to lower psychoactivity.
 In many ways, it could be thought of as a much more tolerable version of THC.
 Users can still focus and go about their work, all the while enjoying the relaxing effects that are expected from THC.
-The high is much clearer, and comes without any of the anxiety and distortion.
+The high is much clearer, and comes without the worry and distortion.
 Users will notice the difference in mental state, but it will feel far less hazy, and instead more energetic.

 An Uncertain Future

 The Farm Bill of 2018 opened the door for a true functional alternative to make a name for itself.
-Delta-8 THC has been around for just under a year, and it is already gaining a ton of attention for its wide-ranging applications.
-However, as recently as last week, the DEA walked back its interpretation of the Farm Bill and cast a cloud over the future of the industry, and this new compound.
+Delta-8 THC is already gaining a ton of attention for its wide-ranging applications.

 Have more questions?
 Check out our Delta 8 FAQ page